stevendtran/CSE-15L-Labs/lab-report-3-week-6.md

 3. Combining `scp` and `ssh` using `;` to copy the whole directory and run all the test in one line.
 ![Picture](PicLab3/combine1.png)
 ![Picture](PicLab3/combine2.png)

+P.S.
+My lab group an I were unable to solve one of the testers, so in the pictures only 8/9 of the test pass.